AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

  [EventGridTrigger] MyEventType input
 ```

-With the blob trigger the function app will only trigger once the function wakes up and polls the blob storage account which can take up to 10 min.

-Where event grid it get a push notification directly from source and causes the function to wake up and handle the event as it comes in.
-If low latency is required used event grid.
-Unless you use plan that never scale to 0 and always has warmed up function ready.

 > [!NOTE]
->  Blobs are scanned in groups of 10,000 at a time with a continuation token used between intervals.
+>  When using `BlobTrigger` blobs are scanned in groups of 10,000 at a time with a continuation token used between intervals.
 If your function app is on the Consumption plan, there can be up to a 10-minute delay in processing new blobs if a function app has gone idle.
 The larger the storage account the longer it will take.

+When you use event grid the event get pushed to the function app and causes it to wake up and process the data as it comes it.
+If low latency is critical you should be using event grid.

-## Native Event Support instead of using Event Grid
+## Native Event Support Resources
 Some resources have built in integration for event e.g. trigger function app if blob storage changes happen.
-Azure uses system topic behind the scenes.
+This done on the event tab.
+It uses system event topic behind the scenes.

-If you create event grid topic you can have multiple apps subscribe to that topic and respond to the event from one place.
-Also could be used to notify another system once function app has finished processing that blob file.
+If you create a event grid topic resource you can have multiple apps subscribe to that topic and respond to the event in one place.

-## Custom Topic
+## Posting Events
-An Event Grid topic provides an endpoint where the source sends events.
-Custom event allow applications that are not native to azure to send event.
-An example would be an application running on prem that will publish events.
-The event JSON payload will need to fit in certain schema.

 *Azure Event Grid Schema*